 Location:

-When planting a bare-root rose you want to make sure that your rose is going to be positioned in an area that receives at least 4 hours of sunlight each day.
-Sun is essential however for the best results, an area that receives shade in the afternoon can also be very helpful for the rose.
+When planting a bare root rose you want to make sure that your rose is going to be positioned in an area that receives at least 4 hours of sunlight each day.
+Sun is essential, however for the best results, an area that receives shade in the afternoon can also be very beneficial for the rose.
 When choosing where to plant your rose make sure that the area has a generous space to grow, so that the health of the roots does not deteriorate due to the presence of plants too close.

 How to plant:

-Next you want to make sure that the hole that you have dug is big enough for the bare-root rose to fit into, so the bottom of the stem is about 5cm from the top of the hole this will give the roots below enough space to move about and grow.
+Next you want to make sure that the hole that you have dug is big enough for the bare root rose to fit into, so the bottom of the stem is about 5cm from the top of the hole.
+This will give the roots below enough space to move about and grow.
 Once you are happy with the size of your hole you will need to add in about 2 spades full of soil improver.
 If you don’t have access to a soil improver then manure that is just over two years old will do just the trick.
-Then you want to pull out your rose from the water and hold it over the hole whilst sprinkling the mycorrhizal fungi all over the roots and sides of the hole.
+For the next step you want to begin by pulling your rose out from the water and holding it over the hole whilst sprinkling the mycorrhizal fungi all over the roots and sides of the hole.

-Do you have a garden full of roses that are desperate to be pruned?
+Do you have a garden full of roses that are desperately yearning to be pruned?
 Why not get in touch with us and find out how our expert horticulturalists can help you today!